mrmonteith/python-learning-journey/README.md

 - `cgi_error.py` → Demonstrates error handling in CGI scripts.

 ## 06_flask_intro
-- `app.py` → Minimal Flask app with a single route.
+- `app.py` → Flask app with multiple routes (`/`, `/about`, `/contact`) demonstrating navigation and template rendering.
+- `templates/home.html` → Home page template with links to About and Contact.
-- `templates/index.html` → Basic Jinja2 template rendering.
+- `templates/about.html` → About page template describing the app.
+- `templates/contact.html` → Contact form template that accepts name, email, and message, and displays a confirmation.
-- `form_demo.py` → Handles form input using Flask routes.
+- `form_demo.py` → Standalone script demonstrating GET/POST form handling directly with `render_template_string`.